-This is a travel story of sorts, of travel through time, to an extent.
+This is a travel story of sorts of travel through time, to an extent.
 Be patient.

 Directly to the west of Marseille, the second largest city in France are a series of beautiful, narrow coves, like fjords, situated in a sort of desert.
 They are called “calanques” in French.
 They are accessible only by sea or through a long walk on hot rocky ground.
 Although they constitute a separate world, the calanques are close to Marseille, as the crow flies.
 They used to be a major fishing resource for the city.
 You can be sure they were never forgotten during the 2600 years of the city’s existence.
 Also, the city was founded by Greeks and thus, it always had a literate population, one that kept records.

-The ocean is not currently rising and if it is, the existence of the Cosquer cave suggests that it’s rising to a tiny degree.
+The ocean is not currently rising and if it is, the existence of the Cosquer cave suggests that it’s rising to a minuscule degree.
 Let’s keep things in perspective.
 Let’s discard openly and loudly every part of the building of a complex hypothesis that does not work.
 Those who don’t take these obvious cleansing measures simply have a lot of explaining to do.
 They should not be allowed to wrap themselves in the mantle of science while violating Science 101 principles.